Jamie228/note-dataset/README.md

 - ```HC```: 304 bounding boxes

 ### The Images
-There are a total of 18 images used for the dataset, with data augmentation performed on each one to produce 31 unique images.
+There are a total of 18 images used for the dataset, with data augmentation performed on each one to produce 30 additional images for every image (resulting in 558 unique images).
 The 18 images are named as follows:

 ```LC, D, E, F, G, A, B, HC, XA, XB, XC, XD, XE, XF, XG, XH, XI, XJ```